 Bio: Dr. John Mount is a Principal Consultant at Win Vector LLC.
 John has a Ph.D in computer science from Carnegie Mellon University, using probabilistic methods to prove convergence rates of Markov chains in optimization and sampling applications.
 He did work on structural diversity of molecules for biotech applications, wrote and executed algorithmic trading strategies for Banc of America securities (a division of Bank of America).
 He is now concentrating on data science, machine learning, AI and analytics consulting and teaching.
 His most recent teaching product is a two week private immersion course on data science for engineers.
 He is the co-author of the book Practical Data Science with R, from Manning and now it its 2nd edition.
 He is the author of a number of packages for data science in both R and Python.
 You can follow him on LinkedIn https://www.linkedin.com/in/johnamount/ , Twitter https://twitter.com/winvectorllc , or Github https://github.com/WinVector .

-The lecture took place on Wednesday, November 10, at 18:00h Central.
-The presentation slides are available, as is a recording (limited to anybody with a valid University of Illinois netid).
-Also available on YouTube! without restrictions.
+The lecture took place Wednesday, November 9, at 5pm Central.
+The presentation slides are available, as is the supporting GitHub repo A video recording is available (to anybody with a valid University of Illinois ‘Netid’).
+An unrestricted YouTube! link is also available.